Service Portal Manual

-Here the customer can select the contacts that are linked to the Ship-To Account.
+Here you can select the contacts that are linked to the Ship-To Account.
 To create a new Ship-To Contact, simply leave the field empty and you will be able to create a new ship-to contact when pressing ‘Next’.

 After clicking ‘Next’ the user will be redirected to a ‘Thank you’ screen where the Case details can be viewed, files can be uploaded, or additional comments can be entered.
 (Fig. 25)

 - Select the 'Spare Part Sales’ type